berkeley-scf/savio-biostat-2016/README.md

 # savio-biostat-2016

-Materials for presentation on use of the Savio campus cluster for UC Berkeley Biostatistics researchers, focusing on job submission, parallel R, and storing/transferring large datasets.
+Materials for presentation to UC Berkeley Biostatistics researchers, focusing on

+ - use of the Savio campus cluster,
+ - parallel R (particularly for Savio), and
+ - campus resources for storing/transferring large datasets.